ecnerret-adajet/ecnerret-adajet.github.io/_posts/2020-03-25-file-upload-vue-to-laravel.md

 ---
 layout: single
-title:  "Import Excel data to DB using Vue to Laravel"
+title:  "Import Excel data to DB using Vue and Laravel"
 categories:
   - Web
 tags: